-Classes run from Monday to Friday typically between the hours of 9am to 5.30 pm.
+Classes run approx. 3 days a week typically from Monday to Friday between the hours of 8am to 9.30 pm.
 There are scheduled breaks between theory, demonstration and practical.
 See below for information and requirements for each component of this stage of study.